Neil McArthur speaks to industry leaders ahead of Safer Gambling Week 2020.

 I would also like to acknowledge Bacta’s decision to voluntarily raise the age limit for players on Category D cash fruit machines found in their seaside arcades and family entertainment centres to 18.

-Twelve months ago, I challenged operators to use Ad-Tech to target online advertising away from u18s and vulnerable adults.
-I’m pleased to say that a range of new commitments emerged from that work including:
+Twelve months ago, I challenged operators to use Ad-Tech to target online advertising away from under 18's and vulnerable adults.
+I’m pleased to say that a range of new commitments including:

 - shared negative keyword lists